-“Aye, Captain,” the Marine Corporal echoed.
+“Aye, Captain,” the Marine corporal echoed.

-“Of course, Captain,” Lucky, the SCI cyborg muttered.
+“Of course, Captain,” Lucky, the SCI cyborg, muttered.

 “I knew the Denubbewa had this capability,” Christa said, “but I didn’t know what the equipment looked like.
 If I had, I would never have allowed anyone to enter this room.”

 “But— but— how could this happen?” the engineering CPO asked.
 “Nothing like this has ever happened to me before, and I followed the same procedure I’ve been following for weeks.
-I didn’t do anything in the booth to start a wormhole process.”
+I didn’t do anything in the booth to initiate a wormhole process.”

 “You said you turned on the light to examine the booth?”

 Dorithy just stood there with a strange expression on his face.
 His mouth was partly open and his lips moved slightly as he again reviewed the events of the last few minutes in his mind.
-Finally, he said, “What do I do now, Commander?
+Finally, he said aloud, “What do I do now, Commander?
 How do I get back to Lorense-Four?”